 All information gathered as part of landowner surveys conducted under this section of the document may be cataloged for reuse by the operator for up to three (3) years from the date surveying of the parcel was completed.
-With approval from DEP, information gathered using the development plan option described below may be referenced for an additional two (2) years for a total of five (5) years from the date of collection.
-Information collected is transferrable to other operators who may acquire a lease in situations when the original, documented survey results are provided to the new operator.
+With approval from DEP, information may gathered using the development plan option described below may be referenced for an additional two (2) years for a total of five (5) years from the date of collection.
+Information collected is not transferrable to other operators.